bilalelsheemy/Advanced-Lane-Detection-OpenCV/README.md

 - **Camera Calibration**
    - 1. I’ve used 17 image of the chess board calibration images to collect corner points in order to use these points together with the object points in the camera calibration.
-      - I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+      - I started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, objp is just a replicated array of coordinates, and objpoints will be appended with a copy of it every time I successfully detect all chessboard corners in a calibration image. imgpoints will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
       - I then used the output objpoints and imgpoints.
    - 2. Using cv2.calibrateCamera API I got the camera matrix & distortion coeffs which are needed for the un-distortion step next, please look for my own API “camera_calibrate()” implemented for this purpose.(Note: You’ll find a sufficient demonstration about it in the related markdown and code comments).